-For those who came of age during the war on terror, for whom adolescence was announced by 9/11 and for whom failed wars, a massive recession, and a total surveillance apparatus were the paranoid gifts of our adulthood, Lana Del Rey gives us a patriotism we can act out.
+FOR those who came of age during the war on terror, when this country’s vulnerability was a fresh fact and failed wars, a recession, and a new surveillance apparatus pointed to a deep paranoia in adulthood, Lana Del Rey gives us a patriotism we can act out.
 Hers isn’t a love song to America; it’s a how-to manual.

-As in: how to avoid facing the country’s ongoing crimes, against its own and its others, which are only made more severe by its many declarations of goodness.
-How to cleave to a history whose most famous actors at best resemble bloated props.
-How to reconcile the decades spent trying to convince us a looming threat is targeting something more fundamental to us than the policies dispatched from Washington—something shot in Super 8, not by a drone.
-Something that threatened friday night football games and would renew the xenophobia of those that pronounced it “Merica”.
-That was the America that existed on T.V. and in movies, one seemingly only populated by white Christians.
-For those of us that had never been included in such a vision the story was a hard sell.
+As in: how to avoid disgust at the artifacts of a country whose ongoing crimes, against its own and its others, are only made more severe by its many declarations of goodness.
+How to cleave to a history whose most famous actors resemble bloated props.
+How to make sense of the decades spent trying to convince us a looming threat targeted something more fundamental to us than the policies dispatched from Washington—something shot in Super 8, not by a drone.
+Something that smelled like freshly mowed grass, something that would poison Friday night football games and renew the vigor of those that pronounced it ‘Merica.
+For those of us that had never been included in such a vision, the story had always been a hard sell.

+That’s the America that existed on TV and in movies, the America seemingly populated only by white Christians.
 Many artists have spent careers trying to prove that America doesn’t exist.
 Or that if it does, it’s only steam rising from a rotting pie.
 I believe Lynch.
 But I also believe Lana.
 Because all that glorious Americana takes its cues from somewhere, right?
 There exist long stretches of open road flanked by desert and mountain and surf.
-There exist giddy poems about the individual, uniquely American spirit.
+There exist giddy poems about the exceptional, uniquely American spirit.
 The style and swagger of Mad Men has just as much to do with the devotion to historical accuracy as it does to the lighting department.

 But to revel, even for a moment, in that America is to betray the one we live in.
 Lana Del Rey offers an alternative.
 She isn’t just for those who can’t tell whether it’s patriotism or Stockholm syndrome; she’s for those who don’t care about the difference.
 “Millenials and #Merica”—an MTV study released this month found that while “young people possess a deep connection to America” they are “hyper-aware of its flaws.”
 In fact, “8 in 10 young people agreed that some actions of the American government make it hard to be proud.”
 The word merica, the grunt of pride most often associated with rural Republicans, is now a meme. #Merica functions both as a label for the jingoism many of us now see as perverse—while also comfortably situating the tropes and heritage markers we still use.
 It’s a deliberate exaggeration, like Lana, captioning both the worst of our stereotypes and the most endearing.